njosieb/100-days-of-code/log.md

 **Thoughts**: Day #12 of #100DaysOfCode I focused on adding buttons and making sure they were cohesive throughout the site.
 I was also able to make them grow when you hover over them, which may seem simple to some, but I'm pretty pleased with myself :)

+### Day 13: April 14, 2019 Sunday

+**Today's Progress**: Changed picture in hotel section, Fixes hover on elements that don't need it.
+Added hover to NJH Designs

+**Thoughts**: Lucky Day #13 of #100DaysOfCode Was filled with editing of pictures, adjusting hover-grow classes throughout the sections and to my name in the footer.
+I played around with background colors for the picture captions, but it just didn't go. #ohwell

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->